 - If you are in immediate danger, call 9-1-1.

-It is essential that you treat everyone with respect at work as well as in your free time.
-You should insist on being treated with respect, too!
+It is essential that you treat everyone with respect throughout your stay in the U.S. You should insist on being treated with respect, too!
 Harassment in any form is never acceptable.
 Being drunk or getting caught up in the moment is NEVER an excuse for behavior that is disrespectful or hurtful to others.

 Sexual harassment is behavior that is uninvited, unwanted, and unwelcomed by the recipient.
 The behaviors include physical contact, verbal abuse, gestures, or written messages.